oonap0oo/oonap0oo/README.md

 Coding for fun.

 Currently learning more about Python.
-Have been exprementing with Tkinter GUI, Numpy, Scipy and Matplotlib.
+Have been experimenting with Tkinter GUI, Numpy, Scipy and Matplotlib.

 Also trying some stuff in GNU Octave.